What Is Brainspotting? (And How It’s Different From Talk Therapy)

 • performance or creative blocks

-Many clients explore Brainspotting as part of therapy for anxiety, especially when stress feels stuck in the body.
+Many clients explore Brainspotting as part of therapy for anxiety, especially after they’ve already done thoughtful therapy work but still feel that stress or emotional reactions remain stuck in the body.

 It can be especially helpful for people who feel that they understand their patterns intellectually but still feel stuck emotionally.